citizenfx/fivem-docs/content/docs/game-references/input-mapper-parameter-ids/touchpad_absolute_axis.md

 title: TOUCHPAD_ABSOLUTE_AXIS
 ---

-Vaild parameters for this mapper are unknown.
+Valid parameters for this mapper are unknown.

 This is presumably an input source for the PS4/5 controller touchpad.